devtron-labs/devtron/docs/user-guide/global-configurations/custom-charts.md

 The uploaded archive will be validated against:

 - Supported archive template should be in `*.tgz` format.
+- Content of `values.yaml` should there in `app-values.yaml` file.
+- `release-values.yaml` file is required.
+- ConfigMap/Secret template should be same as that of our [reference chart](https://github.com/devtron-labs/devtron/tree/main/scripts/devtron-reference-helm-charts/reference-chart_4-14-0).
 - `Chart.yaml` must include the name and the version number.
 - `image_descriptor_template.json` file should be present and the field format must match the format listed in the image builder template section.

 The following are the validation results: